 Dahl, Cynthia L., "When Standards Collide with Intellectual Property: Teaching About Standard Setting Organizations, Technology, and Microsoft v.
 Motorola" (2020).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2195.

 Commercial Law Commons, Contracts Commons, Curriculum and Instruction Commons, Law and Economics Commons, Legal Education Commons, Litigation Commons, Science and Technology Law Commons, Technology and Innovation Commons